arez/arez/README.md

 TODO:
 * Disposed Elements should not support actions.
-* All elements should implement Disposable unless disabled

 * Add an Active Observable/Observer/ComputedValue that allows user to supply onActivate, onDeactivate, onStale